-At Cornerstone SDS, we understand that the ongoing situation with Coronavirus is worrying for those receiving care or employing Personal Assistants through Self-Directed Support.
-As an SDS employer, information will have been sent to you directly by email or post about the options available to you if you reach the decision that your Personal Assistant can no longer come into work.
+We understand that COVID-19 is worrying for those receiving care or employing Personal Assistants through Self-Directed Support.
 We are continually working with the Aberdeenshire Health and Social Care Partnership to support direct payment employers.
 Please do not hesitate to contact your SDS Advisor or Law at Work for further information, we are here to help.

-Below we have gathered some useful guidance and resources to keep you safe and informed throughout the Coronavirus outbreak.
+Below we have gathered some useful guidance and resources to keep you safe and informed throughout the COVID-19 outbreak.

 The current advice to minimise the risk of catching Coronavirus is practicing good hand hygiene, following social distancing guidelines and avoiding touching your eyes, mouth and nose.
 The NHS have created a very useful video about effective hand washing that you can watch here.
 To read more about the steps you can take to keep yourself and those around you safe please take a look at the NHS Inform website here.